 - The Pre-Qualified Buyer ’s purchasing power and limitations are determined prior to requesting the financial data from the seller.
 Realtors and sellers alike are more receptive to investing time with a Pre-Qualified Buyer™ , because their qualifications and assets have been independently verified.
 A Pre-Qualified Buyer™ negotiates with authority knowing they have the capacity to consummate a transaction.

-A Pre-Approval differs from Pre-Qualification in commercial lending, in that the “Pre-Approval” is issued after an preliminary underwriting determination has been made.
+A Pre-Approval differs from Pre-Qualification in commercial lending, in that the “Pre-Approval” is issued after a preliminary underwriting determination has been made.
 The buyer’s qualifications, and the data from the commercial property are combined to assess the risks verses the merits of the loan application.
-More about what is required to receive Financial

 Financial records on the business/property being acquired will be needed to determine that the Debt Service Coverage Ratio (DSCR) will comply with general underwriting guidelines after items such as depreciation, officer’s salaries, mortgage interest and certain non-re-occurring expenses are added back to the net profit/loss.
-A Pre-Approval will issued conditioned upon certain events and due dilligence has been compleeted.
+A Pre-Approval will have issued conditioned upon certain events and due diligence has been completed.
 After all data from the borrower’s and the subject property is compiled and analyzed by one of our Commercial Loan Underwriters.